uptimejp/pgaudit/README.md

 2. pgaudit creates a log entry for each affected object

-A query that refers to multiple objects results in a log entry for each object involved, so the effects of "select * from some_view" can be seen rather than inferred.
+A query that refers to multiple objects results in a log entry for each object involved, so the effects of «select * from some_view» can be seen rather than inferred.
 Searching for all accesses to a particular table is also straightforward.